 How strong are your passwords?
-Chances are, they aren’t as secure as you think, especially if you use the same password for multiple sites or accounts.
-Keep reading, and we will explain why it’s essential to use different passwords and how it adds a layer of protection to your personal and business accounts.
+Chances are they aren’t as secure as you think, especially if you use the same password for multiple sites or accounts.
+Keep reading, and we will explain why it’s important to use different passwords and how it adds a layer of protection to your personal and business accounts.

 What Happens when your Passwords Are Hacked?